|

 ![]() |

-60 years A village named Lundby served as the cradle and the namesake for a very successful dollhouse company.
+History of Lundby of Sweden, established in 1947 A village named Lundby served as the cradle and the namesake for a very successful dollhouse company.
 Lundby of Sweden was established after World War II by Axel and Grete Thomsen in the northern part of Gothenburg.
 The company later designated 1947 as its official start-up year.
 Grete

 was very clever at designing dollhouse furniture for her niece (the first